Got Your First Raw Denim? The Only 10 Things You Actually Need to Know

 - Unsanforized denim shrinks permanently on its first wash.

 I tried to avoid giving you jargon to learn but you do need to double check if the raw denim you’re buying is sanforized or unsanforized.
 It’ll say so on the product page.
-If it doesn’t, it’s sanforized, and you can skip this section.
+If it doesn’t say so, then it’s definitely not unsanforized, and you can skip this section.

 If your denim is unsanforized, it will shrink a good size or two the first time you wash it.
 If it’s sanforized, it’s just normal.

-Tiny addition: I hung mine on a wire hanger for years and it made little pinpoint fades appear on either shoulder, which I didn’t like.
+Tiny addition: I hung my denim jacket on a wire hanger for years and it made little pinpoint fades appear on the shoulders, which I didn’t like.

 Wrapping Up